visioninhope/foundationallm/docs/setup-guides/branding/index.md

 ## FoundationaLLM:Branding:FooterText
 A string value to set the Footer Text value which is displayed at the bottom right of the screen.
 ## FoundationaLLM:Branding:KioskMode
-This is a boolean flag to indicate if the application is running in kiosk mode.
+This is a boolean flag to indicate if the application is running in kiosk mode, if true will remove the sessions panel on the left navigation panel.
 ## FoundationaLLM:Branding:LogoText
 A string value to set the Logo Text value which is displayed only if the `FoundationaLLM:Branding:LogoUrl` is not set.
 ## FoundationaLLM:Branding:LogoUrl